Bigstock Subscription Sales

 0

-How will this affect authors’ earnings?
+How will this affect contributor earnings?

-Number of sales in the last 12 months
+Downloads in the previous 12 months

 From